-To assure that tomorrow’s healthcare professionals have a solid foundation of knowledge about rare diseases, NORD works with student organizations to facilitate opportunities for students to learn about rare diseases and the patient experience.
-The purpose of the student organizations is to spread awareness and recognition of rare diseases, to establish professional relationships, and to promote career opportunities within the rare disease space.
+To assure a future where rare diseases are not overlooked, in patient care, research, and drug development, NORD works with student organizations to facilitate opportunities for students to learn about rare diseases and the patient experiences.
+The purpose of Students for Rare is to reach the next generation of professionals, advocates, researchers, and medical professionals and spread awareness and recognition of rare diseases, to establish professional relationships and partnerships, and to pursue future opportunities within the rare disease space.

-The NORD Clubs allow undergraduate and high school students to explore the rare disease world before entering into a health professional program.
-The students work to educate their peers and spread awareness of rare diseases throughout their school and campus.
+Students for Rare clubs allow high school students to educate their peers and spread awareness of rare diseases throughout their school and campus.

 NORD offers a free bi-monthly newsletter to high school, undergraduate, and graduate level students.
 The newsletter includes opportunities to get involved, educational resources and advice.